yingshaoxo/old_vue_saving_plan/README.md

 ## Bugs in antdesign

 No matter how you try to import antd from <scrpt> tag, it will not work.
-They didn't test their libarary before they publish.
+They didn't test their library before they publish.

 ```
 Uncaught TypeError: t is undefined